Thayguimaraes/Thayguimaraes/README.md

 -  studying Digital Game Development🎓🖥️.

-- I’m currently learning PHP, Angular, VueJS and ReactJS 🍵.
+- I’m currently learning  Angular, VueJS and ReactJS 🍵.

-- I develop in JavaScript, NodeJS.
+- I develop in JavaScript, NodeJS and PHP.

 - How to reach me: